syntek-lang/docs/docs/spec/grammar/syntactic/statements/switch-statement.md

 If a case matches the expression the block is executed.
 Blocks implicitely break, but breaking explicitely is possible.

-You can use `fallthrough` to explicitely fallthrough to the next case block.
+You can use `continue` to explicitely fallthrough to the next case block.
 The condition of the case is not evaluated on fallthrough.

 ## Structure